nctu6/ollama/docs/tutorials/langchainpy.md

-# Using LangChain with Ollama in Python
+# Using LangChain with Unieai in Python

 Let's imagine we are studying the classics, such as **the Odyssey** by **Homer**.
 We might have a question about Neleus and his family.
 If you ask llama2 for that info, you may get something like: